-The stimuli used were alien figures identical to the ones that appeared in the categorization experiments.
+The stimuli were identical to the ones that appeared in the categorization experiments.
 We combined the trial types tested in Experiments 1a and 1b, and formed a set of 31 trials in total which we tested in a single experiment with the generation interface.
 The order of the 31 trial types was shuffled, and each participant saw a primitive assignment randomly sampled from the 5 possible sets of primitives per trial.